Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ## subsetByValue(constraints)

 If defined, returns a [`Promise`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) object succeeding with a copy of this [`Coverage`](Coverage.md) object with the domain subsetted in value space.
 If this function is not defined, then this operation is not supported.
-The coverage and/or domain type may be different than in the original coverage.
+The coverage and/or domain profiles may be different than in the original coverage.
 Subsetting in value space is only supported for non-composite axes.

 ### Parameters